Jo Beverley -- full bio|

 Born and raised in England, Beverley moved to Canada in the mid-seventies with her scientist husband.
-She has now moved back to England and lives in Yorkshire.
+She has now moved back to England.

 She began writing stories almost as soon as she could string sentences together, and still has a medieval historical romance written in a school exercise book when she was a teenager.
 It was only in the mid eighties, however, that things came together for her to apply herself seriously to writing, and she completed a regency romance in 1985.
 It was promptly rejected by a number of publishers, and she settled more earnestly to learning the craft.
 In 1988, it sold to Walker, and was published as LORD WRAYBOURNE'S BETROTHED.
 It has recently been republished as a Classic Regency by Penguin NAL, New York.

 This was followed by three other traditional regencies, then two longer regencies -- the beginning of her famous Company Of Rogues series, one of the original "group of heroes" series, which she began in 1977 and completed in 2006.
 She has continued to write novels in that world.